Issaminu/distributed-donut/README.md

 2. **Run Server**: `go run *.go`
 3. **Open Browser**: Navigate to `http://localhost:8080`
 4. **Watch Magic**: See the distributed ASCII donut animation!

-## Use Cases

-This project serves as an excellent demonstration of:
-- Distributed systems concepts
-- WebSocket binary protocols
-- Go concurrency patterns (goroutines, channels)
-- Browser-based parallel computing
-- Real-time synchronization techniques

----

-*Distributed Donut showcases how Go's concurrency primitives can orchestrate a distributed system where web browsers collaborate to perform computational work, demonstrating efficient network protocols and creative use of browser capabilities for parallel computing.*